 Beyond Week 1: how rookie effects evolve

 The Week 1 ATS pattern fades fast.
-By start 4, rookie QBs as a group go 51.2% ATS, basically indistinguishable from veteran starters.
-By start 8, it converges to 50.4%.
-The effect is concentrated in the first 2-3 starts and washes out as the league adjusts to the rookie's tendencies and the rookie adjusts to the speed of the game.
+By a rookie's fourth start, the group is essentially indistinguishable from veteran starters ATS, and by start 8 it has converged to a coin flip.
+The effect is concentrated in the first two or three starts and washes out as the league adjusts to the rookie's tendencies and the rookie adjusts to the speed of the game.

-That said, there are individual exceptions both directions.
-Bryce Young's 2023 season never normalized — Carolina went 14-23 ATS across his starts.
-Brock Purdy's 2022 went the other way — 8-1 ATS once he took the job.
+That said, there are individual exceptions in both directions.
+Bryce Young's rookie year in Carolina never normalized — his team stayed deep underwater ATS across his starts.
+Brock Purdy's run went the other way once he took the job, covering at an outlier clip.
 The aggregate fade-in-Week-1 edge is structural; the individual trajectory after that depends on the player.

 If you want to bet rookies long-term, the marketplace has several published rookie-tracker bricks that update weekly with rolling-window ATS performance and pressure-adjusted EPA metrics.
 Subscribing to one of those for the first 6-8 weeks of the season is cheaper than building your own from scratch and gives you a calibration anchor for your private model.